Interpretable statistical representations of neural population dynamics and geometry: Methods

-We used publically available~\autocite{Grosmark2016} electrophysiology data during a 1.6m linear track traversal both 'leftwards' and 'rightwards'.
-The neural activity was recorded with two 8- or 6-shank silicon probes in well-isolated CA1 pyramidal single units in the hippocampus across four rats.
-See~\autocite{Grosmark2016} for further details on experimental procedures.
-Each rat had a single recording involving multiple 'leftward' and 'rightward' movements along the linear maze.
-Each recording had a variable number of measured neurons, ranging from 48 neurons to 120 neurons.
+We used single-neuron spiking data from Ref.~\autocite{Grosmark2016}, where we refer the reader for experimental details.
+Briefly, neural activity was recorded in CA1 pyramidal single units using two 8- or 6-shank silicon probes in the hippocampus in four rats while walking in alternating directions in a 1.6m linear track.
+Each recording had between 48-120 recorded neurons.

-For each of the animals, we extracted the spike trains using the neo package in Python (\url{http://neuralensemble.org/neo/}) and converted them into instantaneous rates using Gaussian kernel convolution with a standard deviation of $10$ms. We then fitted a PCA across all data for a given animal to reduce the variable dimension size to 10 principle components.
-We trained MARBLE in geometry-aware mode (without inner product features) separately on each animal, including the original position.
-See Table~\ref{table1} for parameters.
+We extracted the spike trains using the neo package (\url{http://neuralensemble.org/neo/}) and converted them into rates using a Gaussian kernel with a standard deviation of $10$ms. We fitted a PCA across all data for a given animal to reduce the variable dimension to five.
+In Supplementary Fig. 5, we analyse the effect of varying preprocessing hyperparameters, showing that our results remain stable for a broad range of Gaussian kernel scales and principal components.

-For benchmarking, we took the CEBRA models unchanged from the publicly available notebooks in the online documentation associated with their manuscript.
-For decoding position, we used a 32-dim output and 10000 iterations as per their demo notebook (\url{https://cebra.ai/docs/demo_notebooks/Demo_decoding.html}), whilst for consistency between animals we used a 3-dim output and 15000 iterations also in line with their demo notebook (\url{https://cebra.ai/docs/demo_notebooks/Demo_consistency.html}).
-The same output dimensions were used for MARBLE on each task, respectively.
+We trained MARBLE in embedding-aware mode separately on each animal.
+The output dimensions were matched to that of the benchmark models.

-We followed the procedure to decode the rat position along the linear maze from the neural trajectories as in the CEBRA~\cite{schneider2022cebra}.
-Specifically, we fit a KNN Decoder with 36 neighbours and a cosine distance metric using the neural embedding to predict the $x$ position along the track.
-The data was split such that the initial 80\% of the data was used for training, and the remaining 20\% was used for testing.
-To assess the accuracy of decoding, we computed the mean absolute error between the predicted and true rat positions at each time point.
+For benchmarking, we took the CEBRA models unchanged from the publicly available notebooks.
+To decode the position, we used a 32-dimensional output and 10,000 iterations as per their demo notebook (\url{https://cebra.ai/docs/demo_notebooks/Demo_decoding.html}).
+To decode the rat's position from the neural trajectories, we fit a KNN Decoder with 36 neighbours and a cosine distance metric.
+To assess the decoding accuracy, we computed the mean absolute error between the predicted and true rat positions.